jaydenc3399/sep11-freedom-project/tool/learning-log.md

 ```

 ---
+### This caused my code to have a error on pickcode and I was not able to see anything on my screen except a error message so I placed it back

 After thinking for a little bit on what I could change I looked at how I was only able to control the the sprite using the keys so I wondered can I change it to a specific key that will activate the sprite to move in a certain direction.
 So I tried this out in the code